berkmancenter/classifurlr/doc/classification_api.md

 When making a request to /classify, you can override the default weight on any classifier by using the classifiers attribute.
 The classifiers attribute is an array of objects having a classifier name weight.
 The weight you provide will override the default weight of the given classifier.

 In the following example, the request to /classify is, in effect, turning off the block_page_classifier by setting its weight to 0.0.
-Even though the page is clearly a block page, the classified result is that it is available and not blocked.
+Even though the page is clearly a block page, the classified result is that it is available.

 ### Example